-All newly admitted students and re-admitted students must complete the Mason Immunization Record Form and submit the form to the Immunization Office before the deadline.
-Students can upload the form to the Patient Portal.
+All newly admitted students and re-admitted students must complete the George Mason Certificate of Immunization and submit the form and any supporting documents to the Immunization Office before the deadline.
+Upload the form to the Patient Portal.

 Immunization Record Deadlines